Question about Denon AVR-1604 Receiver

-When I select only my B speakers, the rear A speakers and my sub-woofer stay on while the front 2 and center turn off.
+Denon AVR-1604 When I select only my B speakers, the rear A speakers and my sub-woofer stay on while the front 2 and center turn off.
 Does this have to be this way?
 My B speakers are outside, and to get a good volume to them creates a defening sound inside on the rears.
 I would think that if you only select the B set, all A speakers would shut down.
 I know the connections are correct, but is there a setup issue within the reciever?
 Thanks.

-A 6ya expert can help you resolve that issue over the phone in a minute or two.
+Save hours of searching online or wasting money on unnecessary repairs by talking to a 6YA Expert who can help you resolve this issue over the phone in a minute or two.

 Best thing about this new service is that you are never placed on hold and get to talk to real repairmen in the US.